JoaoF17/Python_projects/README.md

 ## Frogger
 Frogger game, where the player has to cross the road without being hit by the cars.
 Each time the player crosses the road he moves up a level and the cars increase speed.

+## Km to Miles
+A converter of Km to miles.